It happens when that long-awaited item finally drops.

 1. Set safety stock

-Do your best to forecast demand and sales orders by setting a safety stock point that is high enough to cover unusual demand or supplier problems.
+Ecommerce business owners need to have an inventory management system that keeps track of in stock products in real time before you disappoint any of your customers.
+You can do your best to forecast demand and sales orders by setting a safety stock point that is high enough to cover unusual demand or supplier problems.
 Keeping excess stock on hand, paired with real-time inventory tracking and proactive inventory replenishment can help prevent you from running out of any given SKU.

 2. Calculate and set reorder points

-A reorder point is the minimum quantity of any SKU that a business should have on hand before they need to reorder more product from their manufacturer.
+A reorder point is the minimum quantity of any SKU that a business should have on hand before they need to reorder more products from their manufacturer.
 The reorder point formula is simply adding up your lead time demand and safety stock in days.

-Ecommerce fulfillment providers like ShipBob have built-in technology that let you easily calculate and establish reorder points for each product and also alert you when it’s time to get more inventory to their warehouses.
+Ecommerce fulfillment providers like ShipBob have built-in technology that lets you easily calculate and establish reorder points for each product and also alert you when it’s time to get more inventory to their warehouses.
 Reorder points kick in once your stock hits that predetermined level to help prevent backorders.

 Of course, you need to account for any major upcoming promotions, flash sales, media coverage, and product launches as well as use historical order data and increase your reorder quantity if you plan on selling faster than normal.
 For example, it you double sales every Cyber Monday, you will need to order more inventory and/or order additional inventory quicker or risk losing sales on the hottest buying day of the year.